darren-a/ruby-notes/README.md

   return nil if n < 0

   # end stop
+  # (you must have some way the repeated calls to this
+  # method eventually come to a conclusion)
   return 1 if (n == 0) or (n == 1)

   # other cases